privatenumber/tsx/notes/tsx/module-resolution.md

 `tsImport()` isolates each registration with a namespace.
 File URLs carry that namespace in their query, while `data:` URLs carry it in a trailing fragment parameter so Node does not include the metadata in the data payload.
 Data URLs bypass file-oriented resolver logic because their payload can contain query and directory-like text.
 The trailing marker is removed only when it matches the active registration, leaving user fragments opaque.
 It lets absolute TypeScript imports from a `data:` module retain the registration namespace ([Node contract](../node/data-url-modules.md), [resolver](../../src/esm/hook/resolve.ts), [lookup](../../src/esm/hook/utils.ts)).

+The CommonJS bridge appends `?namespace=<id>` to a resolved filename for cache isolation ([preserve-query](../../src/cjs/api/module-resolve-filename/preserve-query.ts)).
+When `require(esm)` hands that filename back to ESM resolution, `pathToFileURL()` encodes the `?` into the pathname (`dep.mjs%3Fnamespace=<id>`), which Node's default resolver reads as a literal filename ([Node contract](../node/cjs-esm-interop.md#load-hook-cjs-evaluation)).
+The resolver restores that encoded suffix to a real namespace query before resolution ([restoreCjsBridgeNamespace](../../src/esm/hook/resolve.ts#L841-L884)).
+It reverses only the `%25` layer `pathToFileURL()` added to the already-encoded query, then parses with `URLSearchParams`, and rewrites the pathname only when the recovered `namespace` matches the active registration.
+Foreign namespaces, percent-encoded `?` pathnames that do not decode to the active namespace, directory crossings, and marked virtual-query URLs are left untouched.
+A literal filename whose suffix decodes to the active namespace is indistinguishable from bridge metadata and is rewritten.

+Namespace inheritance excludes builtins on either `format === 'builtin'` or a `node:` URL prefix ([resolver](../../src/esm/hook/resolve.ts#L999-L1004)).
+In a `require` context a bare builtin resolves through the CommonJS path with no format and a `node:` URL ([Node contract](../node/module-hooks.md#resolve-result-shape)), so the prefix check is what catches it.
+Excluding every non-`file:` URL instead would drop namespace inheritance for composed `data:` resolutions, which must still isolate per registration.

 ## Required test matrix

 Before changing resolver code, cover each policy row through every execution boundary: